franklynr92/franklynr92/README.md

 <!--
 **franklynr92/franklynr92** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
-1
 - 🔭 I’m currently working on ... getting a career as a developer
 - 🌱 I’m currently learning ... to expand my Javascript and Ruby skills with libraries and frameworks
 - 👯 I’m looking to collaborate on ... open source projects